Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 undervoltage signals if the voltage is too low.
 In the bottom right the motor current can be configured according to the connected motor.

-At the very bottom all of the Basic, Stealth, Coolste, Spreadcycle and Misc configurations can be set.
+At the very bottom all of the Basic, Stealth, Coolstep, Spreadcycle and Misc configurations can be set.
 The last tab shows the current status of the driver.